 One of my favorite days during our stay in Charleston was a short day trip we took to Magnolia Plantation.
 The Drayton Home tour was nice, but what I really loved was walking the grounds.
 The gardens, water features, buildings, weeping willows, and meandering paths were beautiful – picturesque, South Carolina scenery at its best.
 We stopped for lunch along the way (at the Tattooed Moose in the food guide), but there is a restaurant on the grounds you can eat at for breakfast or lunch.

 Wondering what to do in Charleston when you just wanna hang around old-town Charleston?
 Get ready for a fun day on King Street – shopping central.
 King Street runs right through town and offers an array of shopping.
 Two highlights for us were local spots.
 We got our makeup done at Pink Dot Beauty Bar (seriously the cutest decor ever), which specializes in organic, natural beauty products.
 Talk about a fun treat!
 Then we headed off to Luna Boutique – a clothing shop with a great selection of denim and accessories – difficult to walk out without anything in hand!
-Wandering down King Street, stop in at Moon & Lola, Goorin Bros. (my favorite hat shop), and Anthropologie!
+Wandering down King Street, stop in at Moon & Lola, and Goorin Bros. (my favorite hat shop)!

 outfit photography by Terrence Edwards. other photography by me.